Choosing the best Node.js Docker image

 What is a distroless docker image?

 These images are even slimmer than the slim Node.js image tag because they only target the application and its runtime dependencies.
-And so, a distroless Docker image has no container package manager, shell, or other general purpose tooling dependencies, giving them a small size and vulnerability footprint.
+And so, a distroless Docker image has no package manager, shell, or other general-purpose tooling dependencies, giving them a small size and vulnerability footprint.

-Lucky for us, the Distroless project maintains a runtime-specific distroless Docker image for Node.js, identified as gcr.io/distroless/nodejs-debian11 by its complete namespace and available in Google’s container registry (that’s the gcr.io part).
+The Google Distroless project maintains a runtime-specific distroless Docker image for Node.js, identified as gcr.io/distroless/nodejs22-debian12 by its complete namespace and available in Google’s container registry (that’s the gcr.io part).

 Because the Distroless container images have no software, we can use a Docker multistage workflow to install dependencies for our container and copy them to the distroless images: